Detective Ujjwalan

-Detective Ujjwalan is a 2025 Indian Malayalam-language mystery comedy film written and directed by Indraneel Gopeekrishnan and Rahul G. The film stars Dhyan Sreenivasan, Siju Wilson and Rony David Raj in lead roles.
+Detective Ujjwalan is a 2025 Indian Malayalam-language mystery comedy film written and directed by Indraneel Gopeekrishnan and Rahul G. The film stars Dhyan Sreenivasan as the titular character, alongside Siju Wilson and Rony David Raj in pivotal roles.
 It is produced by Sophia Paul under the Weekend Blockbusters banner and it is the second installment of the Weekend Cinematic Universe after Minnal Murali.

 The film was officially announced on 3 September 2024 with its title teaser.
 Principal photography commenced on 17 November 2024 and was shot across various locations in Palakkad district, including Kollengode, Nenmara, Shoranur and Pattambi, and wrapped in December 2024.
 The film's songs and original score were composed by Rzee.
 Detective Ujjwalan was released in theatres on 23 May 2025.
 This movie was a semi hit at box-office.